AstarNetwork/astar-docs/docs/EVM/developer-tooling.md

 # Developer Tooling

-Deploying and interacting with EVM-based smart contracts on Astar is as easy as any other EVM-compatable network.
-Usually, getting set up requires two steps:
+Deploying and interacting with EVM-based smart contracts on Astar is as easy as any other EVM-compatible network.
+Getting started requires just two steps:

-1. Configuring (and funding) your Ethereum account on the respective network
+1. Configuring (and funding) your Ethereum account on the respective network.
-2. Adding Astar's networks to your Ethereum client
+2. Adding Astar networks to your Ethereum client.

 :::caution
 For Astar and Shiden applications, we *highly* recommend [running your own network node](../nodes/index.md) and not relying on our RPC endpoints.
 This further decentralizes the network, and puts you in control of your uptime requirements.